Areas of Expertise

 Environmental Psychology, Social Psychology, Risk Perceptions, Climate Change Beliefs

-I am an experimental psychologist with specializations in social psychology and environmental psychology.
-My current research projects focus on agricultural adaptation to water scarcity, the mechanisms underlying individual pro-environmental behavior, and attitudes toward nuclear energy.
+I am an applied psychologist with specializations in social psychology, environmental psychology, and experimental psychology.
+My current research projects focus on agricultural adaptation to water scarcity and the mechanisms underlying individual pro-environmental behavior.

 Society for Personality and Social Psychology

 2020-2022.
 National Oceanic and Atmospheric Administration.
 Toward Sustainable Campuses – Individual Accountability in Single-Use Plastic Reduction Campaigns.
 Co-PI with A. Suida (PI), E. Largo-Wight, S. Gowans, E. Bollier, K. Debure, & J. Sherry. $149,928.
 (Co-PI on UNF sub award).

 2013-2017.
 National Science Foundation.
 Rebound vs. Gateway Effects of Pro-Environmental Behavior.
 Co-PI with A. Carrico (PI), E. Weber, M. Vandenbergh & M. Gerrard. $445,141($198,960 UNF subaward).

 2012-2017.
 National Science Foundation.
 Climate, Drought, and Agricultural Adaptations: An Investigation of Vulnerabilities and Responses to Water Stress Among Paddy Farmers in Sri Lanka.
 Co-PI with G. Hornberger (PI), A.R.
 Carico, J. Fraser & J. Gilligan. $3.7M ($394, 185 UNF subaward).

 2020.
 UNF Environmental Center Seed Grant.
 Public Opinion on Climate Change: Assessing the Impact of Personal Experience.
 Co-PI with J. Gellers and E. Shino. $8,000.